 - About 50% of consumers reported making direct purchases when they received a text from brands.

-- SMS messages have a much higher response rate as compared to email, phone, or Facebook.
-How higher?
-209%!
+- SMS marketing has a 209% higher response rate as compared to email, phone, or Facebook.

 - Between 30-50% of out-of-store are redeemed.
 These are offers or discount codes that can be availed online.

 Four text message marketing statistics that show why you must invest in SMS marketing with customers:

 90% of people open messages within 30 minutes of waking up.
 Even throughout the day, 90% of messages are opened within nearly two minutes of receiving it.
 These numbers show how popular text messaging is with the masses.
 Even when it comes to business communications, the numbers are quite encouraging-

 - 54% of customers prefer SMS for promotions over other communication channels